SS Robert E. Lee

-Construction
+Design and construction

 SS Robert E. Lee was built in Newport News, Virginia, and finished construction in 1924.
 The ship had a keel length of 375 ft, a beam length of 54 ft, and a depth of 29 ft.
 The ship was constructed to primarily transport passengers between Virginia and New York.

-History
+Service history

+Prewar

+Following completion, Robert E. Lee was placed in passenger-cargo service between Norfolk, Virginia, and New York City.
+In the winter months, she was employed in service between New York and Boston, Massachusetts.
+She would continue working these routes until after the outbreak of World War II in 1939.

+World War II

 In February 1942, Robert E. Lee was chartered by the Alcoa Steamship Company to transport goods and personnel from New York to ports located in the Caribbean.
 One month later, she was contracted by the War Shipping Administration as a freight carrier and was subsequently armed with a stern gun and degaussed to prevent magnetic mine attacks.

 Sinking

 On 30 July 1942, Robert E. Lee left Trinidad with around 270 passengers bound for Tampa, Florida.
 She initially traveled with convoy TAW-7, but was soon diverted to New Orleans along with the submarine chaser USS PC-566.